-FL-41 lenses were developed in 1991 to help people with sensitivity to fluorescent lights.¹ Now, they are often used to help people find relief from light sensitivity and migraine.
+FL-41 lenses were developed in 1991 to help people with sensitivity to fluorescent light.¹ Now, they are often used to help people manage the negative impacts of certain kinds of light.²

 Axon Optics was co-founded by a leading neuro-ophthalmologist who pioneered many of the original FL-41 studies.
-He has led our efforts over the years as we have studied, tested, and upgraded the original FL-41 to create a superior lens for light sensitivity and migraine.
-And you can only get this superior lens from us.
-You can find our glasses at axonoptics.com.
+He has led our efforts over the years as we have studied, tested, and upgraded the original FL-41 to create a superior lens for light sensitivity and migraine – Avulux® Migraine & Light Sensitivity Lenses.

 Thankfully, we know more now than we did in 1991.

 A Harvard study showed blue, amber, and red wavelengths of light can cause an increase in migraine intensity and that green light actually helps reduce photophobia and headache severity.³

 However, FL-41 lenses block 80% of green light.⁴ Why block light that could help you?

 Avulux's physicians and engineers designed a lens that filters up to 97% of harmful blue, amber, and red light, while letting soothing green light through, which makes them stand out from FL-41.

 Avulux® Lenses Are Tested And Consistent.
 You Can't Say That About “Fl-41”

 What you actually get when you purchase FL-41 lenses varies by supplier.
 Actually, it varies a lot.

 One study found wide variations in the quality, lens color, spectral characteristics, and optical densities of lenses purchased from different optical shops and laboratories.⁵ So when you buy FL-41, you're taking a risk.